ufcg-lsd/arrebol-deprecated/README.md

 ---- | --------------------
 job: |
 label: | A desciptive name for the job.
+sched: | a common root directory to be used by all tasks
 init: | Common job initiation, a list of commands to be executed first in all tasks of the job
 final: | Common job finalization, a list of commands to be executed last in all tasks of the job
 task: | A list of commands to be executed in this particular part of the job, it is executed between init and final